Error Estimation for Adaptive Mesh Refinement in Droplet Simulations

-We consider a fluid column slowly flowing with the constant velocity $u^d$ out of a nozzle with the radius $h_{in}$.
+We consider a fluid column slowly flowing with a constant velocity $u^d$ out of a nozzle with radius $h_{in}$.
 The \textit{continuous} (or outer) fluid is co-flowing with the \textit{dispersed} (or inner) fluid column but with a higher velocity $u^c$ in a capillary tube with radius $R$.
-Fig.~(\ref{fig:coflow_schematic}) shows the schematic describing this co-flowing fluids scenario.
+Fig.~(\ref{fig:coflow_schematic}) shows a schematic of this co-flowing fluid scenario.
 The superscripts $d$ and $c$ represent dispersed phase and continuous phase fluids, respectively.

-We start with the Navier-Stokes equations in the cylindrical coordinates.
+For the suspended fluid column without a background fluid, we start with the Navier-Stokes equations in cylindrical coordinates.
 The pinch-off process happens in finite time due to the surface tension forces trying to minimize the surface energy by contracting the interface in the radial direction.
 The radial contraction is faster than the axial elongation, which allows us to expand the solution variables asymptotically in $r$.
-Finally, the normal forces are balanced by the surface tension forces, which are used to simplify the equation into a one-dimensional model.
+Finally, the normal forces are balanced by the surface tension forces, which simplifies the equations to a one-dimensional model.

-Similarly, we consider the droplet pinch-off in another co-flowing fluid under the gravitational and shear forces.
-We consider the co-flowing fluids with a preserved symmetry around the angular direction.
+Similarly, we consider the droplet pinch-off of the fluid column in another co-flowing fluid under the gravitational and shear forces.
+We consider co-flowing fluids with symmetry preserved in the angular direction.
 This provides the basis for the one-dimensional approach.
-The continuous fluid affects the droplet morphology by applying shear force on the interface between two fluids.
-This shear force effect can be approximated with the asymptotically derived force balance on the interface, leading to the derivation of the one-dimensional governing equations~\cite{NathawaniKnepleyDropletShear}.
+The continuous fluid affects the droplet morphology by applying shear forces on the interface between the two fluids.
+This shear-force effect can be approximated using an asymptotically derived force balance on the interface, yielding the one-dimensional governing equations~\cite{NathawaniKnepleyDropletShear}.
 The full derivation can be found in \cite{NathawaniPhDThesis}.